 Potentilla simplex is a well-known native species found throughout Missouri and much of the eastern portion of the United States and Canada.
 Plants grow upright at first then begin to sprawl and become stoloniferous, rarely growing any taller than 1 1/2’ tall, but spreading several feet.
 They have several characteristics like most cinquefoils such as palmately-lobed leaves which makes them recognizable as a Potentilla species.
 Further descriptions below will help you identify the species.
 You can also read descriptions from the links at the bottom of the page.

 Potentilla simplex isn’t really too picky about where it grows.
 They like full to part sun in damp to dry conditions.
-They can be found in a variety of soils including sandy loam, clay loam, and even in somewhat gravely soils.
-They can be found at the edges of wooded areas, open woods, pastures and hayfields, along stream banks, back roads and highways, railroads… Well, you get the picture.
-They can also be found growing as an understory plant in taller grass.
+They can be found in a variety of soils including sandy loam, clay loam, and even somewhat gravely soils.
+They can be found at the edges of wooded areas, open woods, pastures, and hayfields, along stream banks, back roads, and highways, railroads… Well, you get the picture.
+They can also be found growing as understory plants in taller grass.

 As I mentioned, the ascending stems become stoloniferous and sometimes root at the nodes.
 The Missouri Plants website also says “often rooting at the tips then producing small tubers…” The stems are usually somewhat hairy (pubescent) with spreading and appressed white hairs.
-The stems start our green but can turn a reddish color with age.
-I guess I need to find this species again and take photos of the stems…
+The stems start out green but can turn a reddish color with age.

 The leaves grow in an alternate pattern along the stems, are palmately compound, and grow in clusters on axillary branches.
 The lower leaves (basal) may fall off with age and have fairly short petioles (leaf stems), while the stem leaves could be sessile (no petioles) or have very short petioles.